Public Sociology Award

 The 2012 Public Sociology Award honors Professor Lisa Wade (Occidental College) and Gwen Sharp (Nevada State College), the creative masterminds behind Sociological Images: Seeing is Believing, a remarkable blog and website that brings cogent sociological analysis to the pictures we see in everyday life.
 Sociological Images encourages both academic and non-academic readers to exercise and develop their sociological imagination, presenting brief sociological discussions of compelling and timely imagery that spans the breadth of sociological inquiry.
 Sociological Images is described as a “relatable, interesting way to draw both students and the lay public into sociology,” in keeping with our department’s tradition of outreach and engaged scholarship.
 It is a “vibrant and refreshing work…at the intersection of teaching and public scholarship”.

 The 2011 Public Sociology Award honors the graduate student editorial board members of Contexts magazine.
 Over the past four years, these students have read, written, argued, laughed, learned, and created.
 They’ve become engaged scholars of the first rank.
 Our students have written hundreds of exciting “Discoveries” which engage lay readers and serious academics.
 Contexts Graduate Student Editorial Board members exemplify the magazine's mission of reaching outside the ivory tower.
-Over the four years Contexts has been at the University, these 25 students have made it what it is: an award-winning, peer-reviewed journal that we’re proud to show off to audiences both inside and outside academia.
+Over the first four years that Contexts has been at the University, these 25 students have made it what it is: an award-winning, peer-reviewed journal that we’re proud to show off to audiences both inside and outside academia.
 Congratulations to Ryan Alaniz, Arturo Baiocchi, Erika Busse, Amelia Cotton Corl, Keith Cunnien, Sinan Erensu, Shannon Golden, Kyle Green, Kristin Haltinner, Kia Heise, Meghan Krausch, Sarah Lageson, Wesley Longhofer, Liying Luo, Suzy Maves McElrath, Heather McLaughlin, Jeremy Minyard, Hollie Nyseth, Timothy Ortyl, Sarah Shannon, Chika Shinohara, Jon Smajda, Daniel Winchester, Jesse Wozniak, Chen-Yu (Andy) Wu.

 The 2010 Public Sociology Award honors Professor Phyllis Moen.
 Throughout her career, Professor Moen explores research topics that have direct social relevance and concrete policy implications (such as gender roles and career development, retirement policies, or the impact of flexible work plans on work and family well-being).